WasmCert/WasmCert-Coq/README.md

 (C) J. Pichon 2019 - see LICENSE.txt

 Usage: `esy` to install the dependencies and compile everything.
+Warning: compiling the dependencies requires having between about 3 and 4 GB of RAM on your computer.
 Type `esy shell` to open a shell with the right compilation environment.

 The following programs are assumed to be installed: `git`, `curl`, `m4`, and `autoconf`.